[hpc-announce] (CALL FOR PAPERS) PDSW at SC20 - Papers due August 30, 2020

 Authors of regular papers are strongly encouraged to submit Artifact Description (AD) Appendices that can help to reproduce and validate their experimental results.
 While the inclusion of the AD Appendices is optional for PDSW’20, submissions that are accompanied by AD Appendices will be given favorable consideration for the PDSW Best Paper award.

 PDSW’20 follows the SC20 reproducibility and transparency initiative.
-Detailed information on how to generate the AD Appendices will be available on the workshop website in July 2020.
+Detailed information on how to generate the AD Appendices will be available on the workshop website on July 1, 2020.

 Submit a not previously published paper as a PDF file, indicate authors and affiliations.
 Papers must be up to 5 pages, not less than 10 point font and not including references and optional reproducibility appendices.
 Papers must use the IEEE conference paper template available at: [ https://www.ieee.org/conferences/publishing/templates.html | https://www.ieee.org/conferences/publishing/templates.html ] .